FEMMESHacks 2019 will take place on Saturday, November 16th, 2019.

 Sign up to participate here until 11:59 pm on November 10th, 2019!

 Check out our GitHub page for more resources.

 What is FEMMESHacks?

-FEMMESHacks is a day-long hackathon of coding, speakers, food, and fun for high-school girls who are interested in learning more about computer science and programming.
+FEMMESHacks is a day-long hackathon of coding, speakers, food, and fun for high-school students who are interested in learning more about computer science and programming.
 A hackathon can be thought of as a marathon of hacking, or coding.
-Girls will come together in teams to collaborate on various software or hardware projects to present at the end of the event.
-We welcome any female-identifying students enrolled in high school (grades 9-12) – even if you have not participated in any FEMMES or computer science programs previously.
+Participants will come together in teams to collaborate on various software or hardware projects to present at the end of the event.
+We welcome all students enrolled in high school (grades 9-12) – even if you have not participated in any FEMMES or computer science programs previously.

 Interested in learning more about programming?
 Check out these resources!

 - Resources from FEMMESHacks this year, including the Python Turtles Workshop, the Java workshop, and the HTML Workshop

 - Codecademy offers tons of introductory courses to various programming languages.
 The courses can be a little more time consuming, but help you practice writing and debugging actual code.

 - General Assembly